 My 2014 post on topical finasteride became one of the most popular ones ever written on this blog.
-This was not surprising, as literally hundreds of thousands of people around the world are nervous about taking oral finasteride.
-They are hoping to switch to or start a topical version as soon as possible.
+This is not surprising, as hundreds of thousands of people around the world are nervous about taking oral finasteride due to potential side effects.
+They are all hoping to switch to or start a topical version as soon as possible.

 It seems like the topical version will results in fewer side effects and less systemic absorption, although this idea is still debated.
 Different topical formulations will probably have significantly different levels of systemic absorption depending on technology used.